 The most assessed application of hydrogen is hydrogen use as a fuel for transportation [42].
-There is a general agreement on following distance-based functional units (km, p·km, t·km) depending on the specific goal of the study.
+There is a general agreement on following distance-based functional units (km, p-km, t-km) depending on the specific goal of the study.
 The choice of a distance-based functional unit is therefore required (Box 14) since it also allows for comparison with other powertrain technologies.
-The specific functional unit to be selected depends on the goal of the LCC, but a proper definition of the reference flow must be included, reporting capacity utilization (passengers/transported freight) and the lifetime considered for the vehicle in terms of mileage.
-For example, the reference flow could be stated as "to travel X km with an FCEV of medium size (Y kg) occupied by Z passengers with an expected lifetime range of W km".
-The specific reference flow may include other characteristics according to the goal of the LCC, but the relationship between distance and demand (in the form of load) must always be clear.
+The specific functional unit to be selected depends on the goal of the LCC, and a proper definition of the reference flow must be included, reporting capacity utilization (passengers/transported freight) and the lifetime considered for the vehicle in terms of mileage.
+For example, "to travel X km with an FCEV of medium size (Y kg) occupied by Z passengers with an expected lifetime range of W km".
+The relationship between distance and demand (in the form of load) must always be clear.
 This statement is not limited to road transport, but it also includes other modalities such as air and maritime transportation.